MaxVRAM/Signifier/README.md

   > More information: <https://forums.opensuse.org/showthread.php/400774-Pulseaudio-Can-t-get-realtime-or-high-priority-permissions>

 SUUUUUPER High CPU usage when using the PulseAudio combined-sink devices.
 It comepletely maxes out a core.
+I believe this is because of the no-wait loops in the code.
+Either way, I need to utilise the 4 cores.
+Multithreading time!!

 Attempting to move to Python `multiprocessing` module.
 But got error: